opencomputeproject/Time-Appliance-Project/Time-Card/SOM/FPGA/README.md

 * PPS Master pulse width 100 ms
 * Clock, PPS Slave, TOD Slave and PPS Master are enabled
 * All Timestampers are disabled
+* IRIG Slave/Master are disabled
+* DCF Slave/Master are disabled

 ## In the Binaries folder are the bitstreams for the SOM Module. ##
 * TimeCard.bit to flash the FPGA (volatile)